Best Online MBA Programs in New York

 Colleges and Universities in New York

 On average, tuition at New York’s higher education institutes comes in well-below the national average at about $7,900.
-Students have nearly 80 public school options to choose from, ranging in fees from $1,000 at the United States Merchant Marine Academy up to $10,000 at the University at Buffalo, the largest public university.
-However, some of the state’s private schools, such as New York University (NYU), charge tuition fees at a much higher cost.
+Students have nearly 80 public school options to choose from.
+However, some of the state’s private schools, such as Syracuse University, charge higher tuition fees.

 Find college admissions consultants in your state.